mohamed-ezz/saratan/README.md

 ## Saratan (Arabic : سرطان)##

 This repo contains the code used for the following paper.
-The offical repo referred to in the paper is found in this repo : https://github.com/IBBM/Cascaded-FCN/
 ```
 @Inbook{Christ2016,
 title="Automatic Liver and Lesion Segmentation in CT Using Cascaded Fully Convolutional Neural Networks and 3D Conditional Random Fields",